Leahpol/eye_tracking_project/README.md

 - Supports webcam video only
 - Detects one face
 - Sensitive to lighting conditions
-- Winking detection may be inconsistent
+- Winking detection may be inconsistent when not looking stright into the camera